Skip to content

 Angelica Camilo is a Ph.D. pharmacology student who also enjoys writing, embroidering and watching reality TV.
 An immigrant from the Dominican Republic, she is very passionate about empowering women from marginalized communities to thrive in all environments.

-Oishika Das is a first year Johns Hopkins medical student who studied biochemistry and government at the University of Texas at Austin.
+Oishika Das (Editor) is a first year Johns Hopkins medical student who studied biochemistry and government at the University of Texas at Austin.
 Moving nine times during her childhood, she loves exploring new places.
 In her free time, you can find her reading, playing piano or watching random YouTube videos.

 Marcos Jaso-Vera is a Mexican postdoctoral research fellow at Johns Hopkins who likes drawing, reading and video games.
 He loves hard science fiction, and his favorite author is Isaac Asimov.
 He thinks using sci-fi books and electronic media is the right way to approach young generations regarding science and progress.